Breadth and balance are just two features of a St Andrew’s education.

 With the broad curriculum on offer we are able to create a strong blend of academic, artistic, dramatic, musical and sporting experiences for all children.

-In Years 3 and 4 children are taught in their classes by a class teacher for English, Science, History, Geography, PSHE and TPR (Theology, Philosophy and Religion) with specialist teachers taking them for Art, Computing, Design Technology, French, Music, PE, Swimming and Games.
+In Years 3 and 4 children are taught in their classes for English, Science, History, Geography, PSHE and TPR (Theology, Philosophy and Religion) with specialist teachers taking them for Art, Computing, Design Technology, French, Music, PE, Swimming and Games.
 They are taught Maths in sets based on ability from Year 3 upwards.

-From Year 5 upwards, children whose first language is not English attend specialist EAL lessons instead of studying French and Latin.
+From Year 5 upwards, children whose first language is not English attend specialist EAL lessons instead of studying French and/or Latin.

 Children in Years 3 and 4 have a small amount of Maths and English homework.
 From Year 5 upwards children are set preps during the week and children can either choose to do their prep during the activity sessions or to complete it at home.